Glorietta: 2000 bombing

-On May 17, 2000 shortly before 5:00 p.m.
+On May 17, 2000, shortly before 5:00 p.m.
 PHT, a blast occurred along the pedestrian bridge between Glorietta 2 and Park Square 2.
 It left thirteen (13) people injured.
 Police said the blast (by a homemade explosive) originated from a restroom of a restaurant and affected a nearby branch of Timezone.
 Two rival gangs were seen fighting near the restaurant shortly before the blast occurred.

-Oakwood mutiny (July 27, 2003)
+Oakwood mutiny

 Magdalo soldiers led by Lt.
-Sr. Grade Antonio Trillanes IV took control of the Oakwood Premier.
+Sr. Grade Antonio Trillanes IV took control of the Oakwood Premier on July 27, 2003.
 Glorietta, where the hotel stood, was also closed during the siege.

-2007 explosion (October 19, 2007)
+2007 explosion

-An explosion in Glorietta 2 killed eleven people and injured a hundred others.
+An explosion in Glorietta 2 on October 19, 2007, killed eleven people and injured a hundred others.
 Initially, authorities termed it a liquefied petroleum gas explosion at Luk Yuen Noodle House, but later began investigating the possibility that the explosion may have been a C-4 bomb.
 The explosion destroyed much of Glorietta 2's main lobby and vehicles parked outside.
 Several days later, October 23, 2007, senior government officials expressed "a high level of certainty" that the explosion was an accident, but the bomb theory has not been totally ruled out.
 This was brought on by the inability of experts to find bomb components after four days of rigorous investigation.
 It is believed that the explosion was caused by underground structures in the mall that might have triggered the blast, pending further investigation.

 Following the explosion, the mall was temporarily closed, but Glorietta 1, 3, and 4 were reopened on October 25, 2007.